-How to make a 3d butterfly from paper (with free template)
+How to make a 3d butterfly from paper (with template)

 With butterflies I associate liberty, spring feeling and freshness.